Kitura/Kitura-StencilTemplateEngine/README.md

 ## Summary
 Kitura-StencilTemplateEngine is a plugin for [Kitura Template Engine](https://github.com/IBM-Swift/Kitura-TemplateEngine.git) for using [Stencil](https://github.com/kylef/Stencil) with the [Kitura](https://github.com/IBM-Swift/Kitura) server framework.
 This makes it easy to use Stencil templating, with a Kitura server, to create an HTML page with integrated Swift variables.

+## Swift version
+The latest version of Kitura-StencilTemplateEngine requires **Swift 4.0** or newer.
+You can download this version of the Swift binaries by following this [link](https://swift.org/download/).
+Compatibility with other Swift versions is not guaranteed.

 ## Stencil Template File
 The template file is basically HTML with gaps where we can insert code and variables.
 [Stencil](https://github.com/kylef/Stencil) is a templating language used to write a template file and Kitura-StencilTemplateEngine can use any standard Stencil template.